makma/fingerprintjs.com/content/blog/local-device-fingerprinting-on-ios.md

 ---
 templateKey: long-form-content
 metadata:
-  title: Local Device Fingerprinting on iOS
+  title: An Overview of iOS Fraud Detection APIs and Device Fingerprinting Techniques
   url: https://fingerprintjs.com/blog/local-device-fingerprint-ios
   image: /img/uploads/local-device-fingerprinting-on-ios.png
-  description: "An overview of the existing techniques and APIs native to iOS that
+  description: "Discussing existing techniques and APIs native to iOS that allow
-    allow developers to harden application security.
+    developers to harden application security.
 It weighs all the main pros and cons of methods that are provided by Apple and covers an alternative approach that is successfully deployed in our fraud detection solutions on other platforms. "
   socialImage: /img/uploads/local-device-fingerprinting-on-ios.png
   imageAlt: illustration of a phone on an orange background
 featured: true
 publishDate: 2022-05-09T18:00:36.807Z
-title: Local Device Fingerprinting on iOS
+title: An Overview of iOS Fraud Detection APIs and Device Fingerprinting Techniques
 isPublished: true
 isHidden: false
 tags: